 - High blood sugar

-Treatment of diabetic ketoacidosis usually involves administration of insulin and electrolytes.
+Treatment of diabetic ketoacidosis usually involves the administration of insulin and electrolytes.
 Insulin helps to bring down the high glucose levels and electrolytes are given to replenish those that have been lost due to urination, vomiting, and loss of appetite and to restore nerve, muscle and heart function.

 Prevention of diabetic ketoacidosis is through good control of blood sugar levels.
 If the sugar levels are consistently higher than 300mg/dL, call an emergency.
 Keep urine test strips that check for ketone levels at home or with you if you will be away from home for a long time.
 If the tests show moderate to high levels of ketones, consult your doctor immediately.
 Drink plenty of fluids to flush out the toxins from the blood and take insulin medicines or injections to help your body.